manoharathani27/lld/README.md

 # lld
-this is about low level design projects
+this is about low level design patterns